TomJS14/TomJS14/README.md

 Some of my projects so far:

-[Etch a Sketch](https://github.com/TomJS14/etch-a-sketch):  This was my first project with a good deal of DOM manipulation [Calculator](https://github.com/TomJS14/calculator): UI Design, a little Math and event delegation.
+-[Etch a Sketch](https://github.com/TomJS14/etch-a-sketch):  This was my first project with a good deal of DOM manipulation -[Calculator](https://github.com/TomJS14/calculator): UI Design, a little Math and event delegation.
 I enjoyed this one!
-[To Do](https://github.com/TomJS14/to-do): Working with local storage, UI design and modular code structuring [Sign up form](https://github.com/TomJS14/user-form): Form Validation, and a little CSS trickery / animations.
+-[To Do](https://github.com/TomJS14/to-do): Working with local storage, UI design and modular code structuring -[Sign up form](https://github.com/TomJS14/user-form): Form Validation, and a little CSS trickery / animations.
-[Weather App](https://github.com/TomJS14/weather-app): Working with API's, Async functions and promises [Knight Travails](https://github.com/TomJS14/knight-travails): Working with data structures and algorithms to find the shortest path for a knight to travel across the chess board.
+-[Weather App](https://github.com/TomJS14/weather-app): Working with API's, Async functions and promises -[Knight Travails](https://github.com/TomJS14/knight-travails): Working with data structures and algorithms to find the shortest path for a knight to travel across the chess board.

 ### 🌱 What I'm currently working on